dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Tried to solve VPN issue with my computer
-  - Added open_project ot the core module
+  - Added open_project to the core module
   - Added fill_holes and unfill_holes to the geometry module
-  - Added select_fature and enable_selection_filter to core module
+  - Added select_feature and enable_selection_filter to core module
   - Added define_part_feature to geometry module
   - Updated project documents on Microsoft Teams

 ## 2022-01-28

-- Submited Min's janurary dental claim
+- Submitted Min's January dental claim
-- Discussed with Sunlife about Min's past 1240 HSA claim （alreedy paid twice in 2021 and HSA for 2021 used up)
+- Discussed with Sun life about Min's past 1240 HSA claim （already paid twice in 2021 and HSA for 2021 used up)
 - Booked carpet cleaning service tomorrow at 1pm-3pm
 - Sent BMO mortgage application document